Ben 10: Omniverse

-Ben 10: Omniverse is an American animated television series which serves as the sequel to Ben 10: Ultimate Alien (2010–2012) and the fourth series in the Ben 10 franchise, as well as the final series to be set in the Classic Continuity.
+Ben 10: Omniverse is an American animated television series which serves as the sequel to Ben 10: Ultimate Alien (2010–2012) and the fourth series in the Ben 10 franchise, as well as the final series to be set in the original continuity.
 The series aired on Cartoon Network from September 22, 2012, to November 14, 2014, in the United States, across eight 10-episode serialised "story arcs" instead of a season-based episode release structure.
 Man of Action Studios, consisting of Duncan Rouleau, Joe Casey, Joe Kelly, and Steven T. Seagle, created the franchise.

 Ben 10: Omniverse was announced at Cartoon Network's Upfront in 2011.
-Concept art, described as a homage to the original Ben 10 (2005–2008) series, designed by Derrick J. Wyatt (Transformers: Animated and Scooby-Doo!
-Mystery Incorporated) was first unveiled at the 2012 UK Toy Fair.
+Concept art, described as a homage to the original Ben 10 (2005–2008) series, was first unveiled at the 2012 UK Toy Fair.
+The toys were designed by Derrick J. Wyatt, who was known for his work on Transformers: Animated and Scooby-Doo!
+Mystery Incorporated and also worked as an art director for Omniverse.

 The series premiered on September 22, 2012, with a "sneak peek episode" that aired on August 1, 2012.
 A "sneak peek" of the series aired after "Ben 10 Week" (March 19 – March 24, 2012).
 A reboot series of the franchise premiered in 2016.

 Plot

-The series follows the adventures of sixteen-year-old Ben Tennyson, wielder of the Omnitrix, an extremely powerful watch-style device that allows Ben to change into a multitude of various aliens; each with their own special abilities and skills.
+The series follows the adventures of Ben Tennyson, wielder of the Omnitrix, an extremely powerful watch-style device that allows Ben to change into a multitude of various aliens; each with their own special abilities and skills.
 The storylines alternate between that of eleven-year-old Ben (one year after the original series) and sixteen-year-old Ben (a few months after Ben 10: Ultimate Alien).
-After Gwen leaves for college and Kevin leaves to be closer to her, Ben gets a new partner, a rookie by-the-book alien plumber named Rook Blonko (surname first).
+After Gwen leaves for college and Kevin leaves to be closer to her, Ben gets a new partner, a rookie by-the-book alien Plumber named Rook Blonko.
 On a mission to explore a secret underground alien city named Undertown, Ben explores the quirkier side of things in the alien underground and discovers that enemies from his past are looking for a rematch.

 In "T.G.I.S.", it is revealed that the Ben 10 universe shares the same universe with The Secret Saturdays.